W3BStation

 • Oct 29 – Cut 25bps: –8.00%

-The two meetings with rate cuts — events that were expected to fuel risk appetite — turned out to be the two steepest drops for Bitcoin.
+The two meetings that delivered rate cuts — widely expected to boost risk appetite — were the two instances where Bitcoin dropped the hardest.

 This suggests that market behavior depends more on pre-meeting positioning than on the content of the announcement itself.

-Ahead of several meetings — especially in July, September, and October — metrics such as funding rates and total open interest surged sharply.
-This reflected a market stretched thin with too many long positions opened in anticipation of the event.
+Ahead of several meetings — particularly in July, September, and October — indicators such as funding rates and total open interest climbed sharply.
+This reflected a market stretched thin with too many long positions opened ahead of the event.

-Realized profit charts for the "new money" cohort (1 day – 1 month holders) also show profit peaks appearing in May, July, and September — coinciding with recent Bitcoin price highs.
+Realized profit charts for the "new money" cohort (1 day – 1 month) also showed profit peaks in May, July, and September — coinciding with recent Bitcoin price tops.

 Once the FOMC announces its decision, there is no fresh capital left to push prices higher, leaving the market vulnerable.

-2. Rate cuts: good news bought in advance, sold on announcement
+2. Rate cuts: good news bought in advance, sold on the announcement

-Ahead of those meetings, expectations of a rate cut had already been fully priced in by the trading community through:
+Before those meetings, rate cut expectations had been fully priced in by traders through:

-When the Fed actually cut by 25bps, the market had no reason to buy further — and capital began taking profits, triggering drops of 6.9% and 8% in the seven days that followed.
+When the Fed actually cut by 25bps, the market had no reason to buy more — and profit-taking began, triggering drops of 6.9% and 8% in the seven days that followed.

-When an FOMC outcome becomes nearly certain, volatility in the days before the meeting drops sharply as traders stand aside and wait.
-But that calm is often a warning sign of a major volatility spike immediately after the announcement, as the market scrambles to unwind positions or lock in gains.
+When the FOMC outcome becomes nearly certain, volatility in the days leading up to the meeting drops sharply as traders stand pat and wait.
+But that calm is often a precursor to a major volatility spike right after the announcement, as the market scrambles to unwind positions or lock in gains.

 Crypto analyst Ardi noted:

-"If history repeats with an average decline of ~8%, Bitcoin could pull back to the $88,000 range before resuming its uptrend."
+"If history repeats with an average drawdown of ~8%, Bitcoin could pull back to the $88,000 range before resuming its uptrend."

 FOMC 2025: Lessons for Bitcoin traders

-Looking back across seven FOMC meetings this year, a clear pattern emerges:
+Looking back across the seven FOMC meetings of the year, a clear pattern emerges:

-• Bad news that shocks tends to hurt less than good news that was already priced in.
+• Bad news surprises less than good news that was already priced in.

-• Rate cuts are not a bullish driver — they are a risk factor if the market has already over-positioned.
+• Rate cuts are not a price catalyst — they're a risk factor if the market is already overextended.

-• FOMC acts as a "reset point" where leveraged positions get shaken out and rebalanced.
+• FOMC functions as a "reset point" where leveraged positions get reshuffled.

-With Bitcoin trading around $94,000 ahead of the Fed's latest decision, the question is not what the Fed will do — but what the market has already positioned for before the Fed acts.
+With Bitcoin trading around $94,000 heading into the Fed's latest decision, the question isn't what the Fed will do — it's what the market has already positioned for before the Fed acts.

-"Short the dip and buy the rip" doesn't always hold — but when it comes to FOMC, "buy the rumor, sell the news" tends to be far more accurate."
+"Short the dip and buy the rip" doesn't always hold — but for FOMC, "buy the rumor, sell the news" tends to be far more accurate."